 A time-barred debt is old enough that the legal deadline to sue has usually passed.
-The debt may not disappear, but federal rules prohibit debt collectors from suing or threatening to sue to collect a time-barred debt.
+The debt may not disappear, but under federal Regulation F a debt collector must not sue or threaten to sue when it knows or should know a debt is time-barred.

 The practical meaning.